Osteopath for Sciatic Nerve Pain

 Less Common Causes of Sciatic Nerve Pain are:

-Sometimes, bony growths can impinge on the sciatic nerve where the nerve exits the vertebrae, irritating the nerve, which causes symptoms.
+Sometimes, bony growths can impinge on the sciatic nerve where it exits the vertebrae, irritating the nerve and causing symptoms.

-• Sitting incorrectly, with more weight on one hip than the other, can irritate or compress the sciatic nerve.
-Especially if this is a constant long-term habit.
+Sitting incorrectly, with more weight on one hip than the other, can irritate or compress the sciatic nerve, especially if it is a constant, long-term habit.

 Sciatic Nerve Pain Diagnosis